elastic/elasticsearch-net/docs/contents/nest/quick-start.md

         Firstname = "Martijn",
         Lastname = "Laarman"
     };

     var index = client.Index(person);

 This will index the object to `/my-application/person/1`. `NEST` is smart enough to infer the index and typename for the `Person` CLR type.
 It was also able to get the id of `1` through convention,  by looking for an `Id` property on the specified object.
 Which property it will use for the Id can also be specified using the `ElasticType` attribute.

-The default index and type names are configurable per type see the [nest section on connecting](/nest/connecting.html)
+The default index and type names are configurable per type.
+See the [nest section on connecting](/nest/connecting.html).

 Image you want to override all the defaults for this one call, you should be able to do this with `NEST` and yes you can. `NEST` inferring is very powerful but if you want to pass explicit values you can **always** do so.